Ash-codes18/Telegram-bot/README.md

 meme - to get a meme 😂.
-reddit - to get something from reddit 💊. manymeme- to get many memes 🤡. mreddit - to fetch many nsfw things from reddit 🌈. quote - to get an anime quote 👀. mquote - to get many anime quotes 🧓.
+reddit - to get something from reddit 💊. manymeme- to get many memes 🤡. mreddit - to fetch many things from reddit 🌈. quote - to get an anime quote 👀. mquote - to get many anime quotes 🧓.
 ```